Home

 • OLED:

 Organic LED Displays - razor thin display and bendable, this is the next big thing in display technology.
 Based on certain organic materials which glow red, green or blue when electric current is passed thru them.
-Sony will sell OLED TVs in 2008.
-OLED technology is emerging as a leading next-generation technology for electronic displays.
+OLED technology has emerged as a leading next-generation technology for electronic displays.

 HDTV Display Types